In the interests of transparency...

 We do not collect or share reader's information in a personally-identifiable way with publishers or other third parties who wish to use that information to market their own products and services to you.
 In other words, as a reader of a story published with Shorthand, you will never be contacted by any third party service provider as a result of any information we have shared about you, with them.

-If you are a user of the Shorthand Web Application, your use has been authorised by a customer or administrator of a Shorthand customer subscription (for example a workspace such as your employer or educational institution), and you are considered a member of that subscription.
+If you are a user of the Shorthand Web Application, your use has been authorised by a customer or administrator of a Shorthand customer subscription (for example an organisation such as your employer or educational institution), and you are considered a member of that subscription.

 As the provider of the Application to their members, customers are responsible for much of how their member data can be used, stored and retrieved.